Alain Berset

-Alain Berset ([alɛ̃ bɛʁsɛ]; born 9 April 1972) is a Swiss politician who has served as a Member of the Swiss Federal Council since 2012.
-A member of the Social Democratic Party (SP/PS), he heads the Federal Department of Home Affairs since he took office.
-Berset serves as President of the Swiss Confederation for 2023.
+Alain Berset ([alɛ̃ bɛʁsɛ]; born 9 April 1972) is a Swiss politician who served as a Member of the Swiss Federal Council from 2012 to 2023.
+A member of the Social Democratic Party (SP/PS), he headed the Federal Department of Home Affairs from when he took office.
+Berset served as President of the Swiss Confederation for 2018 and 2023.

-From 1 January 2018 to 31 December 2018, Berset served as President of the Swiss Confederation.
-At age 45, he was the youngest officeholder since Marcel Pilet-Golaz in 1934.
-Prior to his election to the Federal Council in 2011, he was a member of the Council of States (from the canton of Fribourg, 2003–2011), where he served as President of the Council of States for the 2008–2009 term.
-Berset speaks French, German, Italian, Romansh and English.

-Biography
+On 25 June 2024, Berset was elected Secretary General of the Council of Europe, and assumed his role on 18 September 2024 succeeding Marija Pejčinović Burić.

 Personal life

+Berset was born in Fribourg on 9 April 1972, the elder of two children, to Michel Berset, a teacher at the commercial and industrial school of Fribourg, and Solange Berset (née Angéloz; b.
+1952), a bookseller.
+He was raised in a political family.
+His maternal grandfather, François Angéloz, was among the first municipal presidents of the Social Democratic Party, in the predominantly conservative Fribourg.

+Berset speaks French, German, Romansh, Italian and English fluently.

-Born in Fribourg on 9 April 1972, the son of a teacher and a bookseller, Berset studied political science and economics at the University of Neuchâtel, where he received a master's degree in political science in 1996 and a PhD in economics in 2005 with a dissertation about the role of international migration upon local working conditions.
+Berset studied political science and economics at the University of Neuchâtel, where he received a master's degree in political science in 1996 and a PhD in economics in 2005 with a dissertation about the role of international migration upon local working conditions.

 Berset is married to Muriel Zeender Berset and is the father of three children.
 The family lives in Belfaux, a village near Fribourg.

+Career

 Early career

-Berset worked as assistant lecturer and researcher at the Institute for Regional Economics of the University of Neuchâtel from 1996 till 2000, when he moved to the Hamburg Institute for Economic Research for a year.
+Berset worked as an assistant lecturer and researcher at the Institute for Regional Economics of the University of Neuchâtel from 1996 till 2000, when he moved to the Hamburg Institute for Economic Research for a year.
 In 2000 he became a member of the Constituent Assembly of the canton of Fribourg and president of its social democrat parliamentary group until 2004.
 He also served on the Belfaux communal parliament from 2001 to 2003.
-In 2002, he became strategic consultant to the Department of Economic Affairs of the canton of Neuchâtel.
+In 2002, he became a strategic consultant to the Department of Economic Affairs of the canton of Neuchâtel.